-The Friendly Area Neighbors Equity Action Team is seeking sponsors to help us create a mural to honor the legacy of Dr. Coleman on one wall of the community center at 1545 West 22nd Avenue in Westmoreland Park, renamed the Dr. Edwin Coleman Jr. Center by the Eugene City Council on April 24, 2018.
+The Friendly Area Neighbors Equity Action Team is seeking sponsors to help us create a series of murals to honor the legacy of Dr. Coleman on the walls of the community center at 1545 West 22nd Avenue in Westmoreland Park, renamed the Dr. Edwin Coleman Jr. Center by the Eugene City Council on April 24, 2018.
 Dr. Coleman was an African American leader in Eugene advocating for human and civil rights for all

 for more than 50 years and lived close to Westmoreland park.
 Four days after the renaming of the community center, a wall of the building was marred with racist graffiti.

 The Equity Action Team formed in the fall of 2017 due to concerns about the increasing number of hate crimes and graffiti incidents in our community.
 Our goal is to help our neighborhood be more welcoming to all.
 We have the opportunity to apply for a Community and Neighborhood Matching Grant that would fund the creation of the mural.
 We are working with individuals and agencies on this project, including Charmaine Coleman, City Councilor Greg Evans, City of Eugene Cultural Services and Parks and Recreation Departments, and the Boys & Girls Club, which is housed in the Center.

 We successfully applied for the initial matching grant and the first and second murals are completed!